Bouch04/raspberry-pi-pihole-dns-server/README.md

 # Raspberry Pi DNS Filtering Server (Pi-hole Deployment)

 ## Overview
-Deployed, configured, and validated a Raspberry Pi–based Pi-hole server as the primary DNS resolver for a private LAN.
+Deployed and configured a Raspberry Pi–based Pi-hole DNS server as the primary DNS resolver for a private LAN.

-The system enables network-wide DNS filtering and ad blocking, improving privacy, reducing unwanted traffic, and centralizing DNS control across multiple devices.
+Implemented network-wide DNS filtering and ad blocking to improve privacy, reduce unnecessary traffic, and centralize DNS management across multiple client devices.

-This project demonstrates real-world network administration tasks, including DNS management, DHCP integration, policy-based filtering, and troubleshooting in a controlled environment.
+Demonstrates hands-on experience with network services, DNS administration, client segmentation, and system troubleshooting in a controlled environment.

 All network identifiers and IP addresses have been sanitized for security.